skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/51.png

-7. Back to our auhtorized member transaction, **click on the Childform** on the left.
+7. Back to our authorized member transaction, **click on the Childform** on the left.
 Find the child you assigned a Medical Provider to. **Click on Show All** to view the entire asset of that child.
 Notice the medical provider you assigned to the child

 .. image:: Images/52.png